Nitrokey/nitrokey-documentation/nextbox/faq/generic.rst

 **Q:** What to do if my NextBox doesn't start?
-  If your NextBox doesn't start correctly or you have some other problem using it, chances are a soft reset can fix it.
+  If your NextBox doesn't start correctly or you have some other problem using it, chances are a soft reset can fix it:
   :doc:`../technical/soft-reset`.
 To press the button use a thin (~1mm) pin like a smartphone sim-card tray removal device.
   If this doesn't help, please make sure you have connected the NextBox correctly as described in Quickstart: :doc:`../gettingstarted`.
-  Otherwise you can try a :doc:`../technical/factory-reset` as long as your NextBox doesn't contain any data you care about losing.
+  Otherwise you can try a factory reset: :doc:`../technical/factory-reset` as long as your NextBox doesn't contain any data you care about losing.
   If everything fails, please contact our customer support.
 Do note that our ability to help you might be limited if you changed your system configuration